 Having said this, we must reevaluate the purposes of history and philosophy in the 21st century.
 Being recepticals of knowledge is neither realistic nor pragmatic, as technology has changed our relationship with information.
 In addition, how we use that technology to be find, receive and even create information not only shapes and defines who we are, but also shapes and defines our collective future.
 So, I would like to ask you to approach our journey together as more of an exploration and training process, than of a series of fact acquisitions for assessments and grades.Yes, your grade is important and is a reflection of your individual hard work and talent.
 However, finding your personal footing in this complex world and strengthening your critical thinking skills are what will carry you through life.
 History and philosophy, innately are subjects that focus on developing both of these.
 Through independent and collaborative research and abstract problem solving, discussion and analysis of multiple perspectives, reflection on ideas and experiences, and encounters with different cultures and human beings, wisdom is acquired.

 I say all this to emphasis my philosophy as a teacher.
 I believe that we have a responsibility to those who came before us to become knowledgeable about the past and evaluate both the inspiring strides and painful missteps of the human race.
-Only with this will we develop the collective wisdom to ensure a just, cooperative, and peaceful future for all.
-The first step in becoming a global citizen is to understand the steps that have been taken in the past.
-Only then can we decide for ourselves which path to choose to improve upon the legacy that we have inherited from generations past.
-Be it the sacrifice of service, the valor of an open mind, or the humility of empathy and compassion, we all contribute to the progress of the human race.
+I also believe that both older and younger generations have a responsibility to work together to harness our collective wisdom, knowledge, creativity and skills to ensure a just, cooperative, and peaceful future for all.
+I see this as my responsibility as a teacher and as a citizen--a citizen on the local, national and global level.
+For me, history and philosophy reflects the record of the human experience, and when understood and critically evaluated they are the best tools to help us choose how to improve upon the legacy that we have inherited from generations past.
+Be it the sacrifice of service, the valor of an open mind, the responsibility of ethical scientific progress, or the humility of empathy and compassion, we all contribute to the progress of the human race.

-I welcome you to my classroom (and my teacher pages) and look forward to an exciting and fruitful year! 祦
+I welcome you to my classroom and look forward to an exciting and fruitful year! 祦